-1. To check the oil, twist and remove the dip stick from the engine.
-Clean the oil off of the tip of the dipstick.
-Re-insert the dipstick without threading it in to get the oil level reading.
-See Figure 1.3.
+MTD engines use oil with a SF/SG API rating or better is the recommended oil for this engine.
+The winter engines use SAE 5W-30 oil and the summer engines use SAE 10W-30 oil.
+The oil capacity for all of the 78/83/90 series engines is 37 fl.oz (1.1 liters).

-- SAE 5W-30 oil with a SF/SG API rating or better is the recommended oil for this engine. - The oil capacity is 37 fl.oz (1.1 liters). - 2.
-The oil level is determined by the lowest point on the dipstick that is completely covered with oil. - 3.
-If the oil is noticeably thin, or smells of gasoline, a carburetor repair may be needed before the engine can be run safely. - Check the oil level frequently and change the oil more frequently in severe operating conditions such as exceptionally deep snow falls. - Synthetic oil is a suitable alternative, but it does not extend service intervals.
+- Check the oil level frequently and change the oil more frequently in severe operating conditions such as exceptionally deep snow falls. - Synthetic oil is a suitable alternative, but it does not extend service intervals.